How to Find a Therapist in Houston

 So if you’re having a hard time finding a therapist, it never hurts to reach out and ask for help for therapy referrals.
 Having clarity on your needs, expectations in therapy, and goals for therapy can be helpful for finding the best fit for you.

-Online Therapy Services in Houston and throughout Texas
+Online Therapy in Houston and anywhere in Texas

 If you are looking for a Houston therapist, feel free to explore my website to see if we might be a good fit to work together.
 My approach is trauma-informed, person-centered, and grounded in humanistic and existential philosophy.
-I work with young professional women navigating anxiety, relationship struggles, and life transitions.
+I work with women and young professionals navigating anxiety, relationship struggles, and life transitions.
 I’d be happy to support you in your journey of creating a life you love.